 Do I need planning permission for a polytunnel?

 Polytunnels that are used for domestic purposes are known as ‘permitted developments’.
-However, there are regulations that should be followed.
-Keep in mind that commercial polytunnels are not considered as ‘permitted developments’.
+Commercial polytunnels are not considered as such.

 Don’t hesitate to contact your local council office to get some more information in details.
 Or, you can always find your answers online.

 Did you find this article helpful and worth sharing?
-Or do you have any other interesting ideas on how to improve your front garden look?
-Then, please, tell us about them in the comment box below!
+Or do you have any other interesting ideas on what you can grow in a polytunnel?
+Let us know in the comments below!